Kunlong1994/lab3/Lab-#4.md

 **b.
 What line(s) of code do you need to change to change the rate of blinking?**

 **c.
-What circuit element would you want to add to protect the board and LED?**
+What circuit element would you want to add to protect the board and external LED?**

 To compile and upload your code, take the following steps (note that 1, 2 should only have to be done once):